-Evaluation Points:
+• Evaluation Points:

-Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office.

-Qualitative and quantitative standards for students will be evaluated every 30 days and at the end of each term by the Education Office.
+- Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office. - Qualitative and quantitative standards for students will be evaluated at the mid-point and end of each term by the Education Office.

-Attendance Standards:
+• Attendance Standards:

-The first time a student has a percentage of attendance below 80% of the scheduled hours within an evaluation point they will be placed on VA Academic Warning for violation of the attendance policy.

-A student on VA Academic Warning who has a percentage of attendance below 80% of the scheduled hours within an evaluation point will be placed on VA Academic Probation for violation of the attendance policy.

-A student on VA Academic Probation who has a percentage of attendance below 80% of the scheduled hours within an evaluation point must be withdrawn from the program and reported to the VA as terminated.
+- The first time a student has a cumulative percentage of attended clock hours below 80% at an evaluation point they will be placed on VA Academic Warning. - A student on VA Academic Warning who has a cumulative percentage of attended clock hours below 80% at an evaluation point will be placed on VA Academic Probation. - A student on VA Academic Probation who has a cumulative percentage of attended clock hours below 80% at an evaluation point must be withdrawn from the program and reported to the VA as terminated.

-Standards of Academic Progress:
+Qualitative Standards:

+TERM GPA

+Mid-point of Term 1 1.0

+End of Term 1 1.5

+Mid-point of Term 2 1.75

+End of Term 2 2.0

+Quantitative Standards: